murex/mikado-testbuilders-kata/docs/Retrospectives_Guide.md

 What issues did you face while writing your tests with Test Data Builders?
 How can you compare this approach of writing tests to the previous section?

-## 4 - Mikado Method to the Rescue
+## 5 - Mikado Method plus Test Data Builders

 Here is the typical feedback about combining the mikado method and test data builders.